IND Enabling Studies: The Complete Guide to Preclinical Requirements

 The term "IND enabling" distinguishes these studies from earlier discovery-stage preclinical work.
 While discovery studies help identify drug candidates and understand basic pharmacology, IND enabling studies are specifically designed to meet regulatory requirements for human safety.

-Engage FDA through a pre-IND meeting before finalizing your IND-enabling study designs.
-This 60-90 minute meeting can save months of delays by confirming your proposed nonclinical package meets regulatory expectations for your specific drug candidate.
+Engage FDA through a pre-IND meeting before finalizing your IND-enabling study designs if key package questions remain open for your candidate.

 IND-Enabling Toxicology: Required Study Types